 3) Is this the same as Addison’s Disease?
 For the vast majority, we had patients have repeatedly seen no, it is not.
 Addison’s refers to the autoimmune destruction of the adrenal gland and means the adrenals are sick and just don’t produce enough cortisol.
 Instead, we just get overly-stressed adrenals from being hypothyroid.

 If you search for information on Addison’s disease, you fill find quotes such as this one: “Adrenal insufficiency occurs when at least 90 percent of the adrenal cortex has been destroyed.” http://endocrine.niddk.nih.

-8) Can I test my cortisol levels if I am taking HC or Isocort or other adrenal glandular?
-No. the medicine will throw off the result of the test. http://www.macses.ucsf.edu/
+8) Can I test my cortisol levels with saliva testing if I am taking HC or a product like ACE?
+No. The medicine will throw off the result of the test causing false highs, or lows. https://stopthethyroidmadness.com/supplements-and-meds-which-affect-adrenals/ and http://www.macses.ucsf.edu/

-9) Will my Dr agree with the 24 hour cortisol test (saliva testing)?
-Mine did, he had the saliva lab boxes right in his office.
-You may have to drive to a larger city to find a doctor familiar with treating adrenal fatigue.
-You can order the lab test yourself, see what result comes back, and learn as much as you can about this condition so you will be an educated partner in your health care.
+9) Will my doctor agree with the 24 hour cortisol test (saliva testing)?
+Some will; many are clueless about it.
+Mine did.
+He had the saliva lab boxes right in his office.
+You may have to drive to a larger city to find a doctor familiar with treating cortisol.
+Or, you can order the Saliva test yourself, see what result comes back, and learn how to read lab results.
+More on all this in the updated revision STTM book.